Gordon Bennett (general): World War II

-Within the military, particularly its senior echelons, Bennett was criticised for leaving his troops.
+However, within the military, particularly its senior echelons, Bennett was criticised for leaving his troops.
 In April 1942, he was promoted to lieutenant general and given command of III Corps in Perth.
-At the time, this was an important post, but by 1943, as the possibility of a Japanese invasion of Australia faded, it became a backwater.
-Bennett was told by Blamey that he would not be given another active command, and he transferred to the Reserve of Officers in May 1944.
+At the time, it was an important post but, by 1943, as the possibility of a Japanese invasion of Australia faded, it became a backwater.
+Bennett was told by Blamey that he would not be given another active command, and Bennett was transferred to the Reserve of Officers in May 1944.
 He soon published his account of the Malayan campaign, Why Singapore Fell, which was critical of Percival and other British officers, although his opinions were later challenged by several Australian officers, including Callaghan.
 Blamey unsuccessfully tried to prevent the book's publication.

-Upon retirement from active service, Bennett began writing for a Sydney newspaper and as a correspondent for the Australian Broadcasting Commission.
+Upon retirement from active service, Bennett began writing for a Sydney newspaper and was a correspondent for the Australian Broadcasting Commission.
 He remained concerned about his soldiers, though, and met the first group of recently freed 8th Division prisoners of war when they arrived in Sydney on the transport Manunda.
-For their part, the majority of his former soldiers welcomed him, some even hung a sign over the side of the ship, which read: "We want Bennett".
+For their part, the majority of his former soldiers welcomed him, and some even hung a sign over the side of the ship, which read: "We want Bennett".
 They later put it in his car as a gesture of their support.